mohamadkheirkhah/Deep-Learning-Model-for-Loan-Status-Prediction/README.md

 ## Evaluation

 The dataset was split into training, cross-validation, and test sets.
-The model was evaluated on the test set, producing the following confusion matrix:
+The model was evaluated on the test set, producing the following classification Report:

-[[ 3479 4232]
-[ 164 31647]]

 Classification Report:

           precision    recall  f1-score   support

        0       0.95      0.45      0.61      7711